 → Cellar of the Knights Location

-Admire the Two Minarets
+7. Admire the Rhodes Old Town Minarets

 Some of the most impressive things to see from the walls of Rhodes town are the two minarets and Mosque of Suleiman.
 Just as there is history from all over Europe in Rhodes, the old town features architecture from the Middle East.